ydahal1/ydahal1/jokes.md

-Why did the melons plan a big wedding?
-Because they cantaloupe!
+what happens when you cross a sheep with a kangaroo ?
+A woolly jumper!

 [
-Sat Dec 27 00:29:55 UTC 2025
+Sun Dec 28 00:34:46 UTC 2025
  ]